 Madeira: Types of Company

-A Holding Company (sociedada gestora de participacoes sociais) is a corporate entity which for a period of at least 12 months holds at least 10% of the voting share capital of the company in which it has a participating shareholding.
-Holding companies are governed by Decree law 495/88 and Decree Law No 21/87.
+A holding company (sociedada gestora de participacoes sociais or SGPS) is a corporate entity which for a period of at least 12 months holds at least 10% of the voting share capital of the company in which it has a participating shareholding.
+Holding companies are governed by Decree Law 495/88 and Decree Law 21/87.

-A Holding Company is not permitted by law to buy its own shares, purchase debentures in companies in which it does not hold a participating shareholding (subject to certain exceptions), make loans other than to companies in which it holds part of the share capital or engage in any commercial activities other than holding shares in other companies.
+A holding company is not permitted by law to buy its own shares, purchase debentures in companies in which it does not hold a participating shareholding (subject to certain exceptions), make loans other than to companies in which it holds part of the share capital or engage in any commercial activities other than holding shares in other companies.
 Laws on holding companies have tightened up significantly over the last decade.

-A Mixed Holding Company must combine its activities.
+A mixed holding company must combine its activities.
 Its trading activity cannot be exclusively limited to the holding of shares; nor can it be a pure trading company which does not hold shareholdings in any other company.
-Mixed Holding companies can be either Private Limited Liability Companies or Stock Corporations.
-License authorization comes from the regional authorities.
+Mixed holding companies can be either private limited liability companies or stock corporations.
+Licence authorization comes from the regional authorities.

-Most European Union member countries do not accept that the Parent Subsidiary Directive No 90/435 on withholding tax on dividends applies to Mixed Holding Companies (see Withholding Taxes and Double Tax Treaties).
+Most European Union member countries do not accept that Parent Subsidiary Directive 90/435 on withholding tax on dividends applies to mixed holding companies (see Withholding Taxes and Double Tax Treaties).